eclipse-sumo/sumo/docs/web/docs/Data/Networks.md

         explains how to create Sumo-networks from OSM-data using [netconvert](../netconvert.md).

-*Comments*: A great source of networks and man-made infrastucture.
+*Comments*: A great source of networks and man-made infrastructure.
 However, infrastructure data and definitions are still changing which complicates import.